cdamus/emf.compare/plugins/org.eclipse.emf.compare.uml2.facade.tests/src/org/eclipse/emf/compare/uml2/facade/tests/data/useCases.md

 * the left model adds a home interface for the Thing bean
-* the right model adds a home interface of the same name but for the Whatsit bean (conflict)
+* the right model adds a home interface of the same name but for the Whatsit bean (**conflict**)

+### Use case m1

+Two-way comparison of mixed-mode models, with a UML design model that references a J2EE model.
+The left-side models

+* add another finder for a bean in the J2EE content
+* change the type of a Collaboration role in the UML design model to the new finder interface

 ### Use case u1